pjfl/p5-app-notitia/README.md

 including creating an administration user.
 You will need the database administration password to complete this step

-For the user name generation to work you will need to edit the configuration file `lib/App/Notitia/app-notitia.json` and add the line

-    "person_prefix": "xxx",

-substituting a two or three character prefix for \*xxx\* that reflects the name of the organisation that is operating the application
+For the user name generation to work you will be prompted to enter a two or three character string that reflects the name of the organisation that is operating the application.
+If one is not entered then a random one will be generated.
+This information will be stored in the file `lib/App/Notitia/app-notitia_local.json`

 By default the development server will run at http://localhost:5000 and can be started in the foreground with: